Paradoxes and Primitive Ontology in Collapse Theories of Quantum Mechanics: Introduction

-Collapse theories have been understood in two very different ways: some authors (e.g., \cite{Bell87,BGG95,Gol98,Mau06,AGTZ06}) think that a complete specification of a collapse theory requires, besides the evolution law for $\psi$, a specification of variables describing the distribution of matter in space and time (called the \emph{primitive ontology} or PO), while other authors (e.g., \cite{AL90,Lew95,Shi,Pen00,Pea06}) think that the ontology in a collapse theory consists exclusively of the wave function $\psi$, and that anything like the PO (i.e., any ontology in 3-space) is unnecessary.
+Collapse theories have been understood in two very different ways: some authors [e.g., \citet{Bell87,BGG95,Gol98,Mau06,AGTZ06,Esf14}] think that a complete specification of a collapse theory requires, besides the evolution law for $\psi$, a specification of variables describing the distribution of matter in space and time (called the \emph{primitive ontology} or PO), while other authors [e.g., \citet{AL90,Shi,Lew95,Pen00,Adl07,Pea06,Alb15}] think that a further postulate about the PO is unnecessary for collapse theories.
+The goals of this paper are to discuss some aspects of these two views, to illustrate the concept of PO, and to convey something about its meaning and relevance.
+I begin by explaining some more what is meant by ontology (Section~\ref{sec:ontology}) and primitive ontology (Section~\ref{sec:PO}).
+Then (Section~\ref{sec:paradoxes}), I discuss three paradoxes about GRW from the point of view of PO.
+In Section~\ref{sec:need}, I turn to a broader discussion of PO.
+Finally in Section~\ref{sec:mind}, I describe specifically its relation to the mind-body problem.

-The ultimate goal of this paper is to illustrate the concept of PO and to convey something about its meaning and relevance.
-Most researchers, physicists as well as philosophers, find it hard to think in terms of a PO, partly because we all have practiced for many years to think ``in the quantum mechanical way.''
-As illustrative examples I will use some paradoxes that have been raised as objections to the GRW theory; I will describe what these paradoxes look like from the point of view of a theory with PO, and will point out some advantages of the PO view by showing that it resolves these paradoxes.
-An introduction to the concept of PO has been given in \cite{AGTZ06}.
-I will refer to two particular choices of PO for the GRW theory, the flash ontology and the matter density ontology.